 That was an immensely satisfying read.
 The thing about the Newford books is that, the moment I finish reading one I can’t wait to read another, and despite the fact that I have loads of other books waiting to be read I still just want another Newford book.
 But I really, really should stick to my 1 CdL book a month rule, so that will have to wait.
 Good thing I still haven’t read Waifs and Strays, the book I got last month, though.

 This book is a lot lighter than the other Newford books I’ve read.
 It only barely hints at how malicious fairies can get – it covers the basic rules, like nothing is free, don’t accept or promise favors, etc., but the characters that make an appearance are generally with good intentions.
 Like Tetty/Elizabeth, the Little who just wants to prove that she could make it on her own.
 Or the Ratcatcher, who doesn’t really kill rats, and is really a baker.
 Again, this is a new part of Newford, one I haven’t yet seen.
 The only name mentioned that I recognized was Tatiana McGree’s, but then I’d know that name even if I’ve never heard of Charles de Lint.

-This book makes me think of a conversation during lunch break once, when Jen commented that it’d be nice if we had a hobgoblin in unit 1 who displays books for us, and I read about something like that in Spirits in the Wires so I told her about it.
+This book makes me think of a conversation during lunch break once, when Jen commented that it’d be nice if we had a hobgoblin in unit 1 who shelves books for us, and I read about something like that in Spirits in the Wires so I told her about it.
 I was thinking at the time, but didn’t say out loud, that in real life people don’t meet the nice helpful fairies, but I guess in this book it shows that sometimes strange friendships do happen.
 Not that Tetty/Elizabeth is in any way friendly or kindly or anything like that.
 She’s as angsty as every other teenager, but she’s okay.
-I hope that she reappears in future books.
+I hope that she reappears in future books.~ originally posted on

 ~ originally posted on blogspot